polca/premise/docs/user_scenarios.rst

 values of the variable across time.

-Variables can be production volumes (used to build markets), efficiencies, or other variables that are needed to calculate the inventories.
+Variables can be production volumes (used to build markets), efficiencies, or other variables that are needed to modify/adjust inventories.

 Inventories
 ***********

 Inventories are stored in csv files (for version control).
-The name of the csv file should be similar to what is indicated in the datapackage.json file.
-For example, if the datapackage.json file indicates that the inventory file is **inventories/lci-xxx.csv**, then the inventory file should be named **lci-xxx.csv** under the folder **inventories** in the root folder.
+The name of the csv file should be similar to what is indicated in the *datapackage.json* file.
+For example, if the *datapackage.json* file indicates that the inventory file is **inventories/lci-xxx.csv**, then the inventory file should be named **lci-xxx.csv** under the folder **inventories** in the root folder.